Not feeling heat and noticing error code 228 from your Lennox® furnace?

 This shows your HVAC equipment couldn’t adjust its pressure switch before turning on.
 As a reaction, your system will not run for your safety.

-Repairing or replacing this part is better left to the professionals at Chief / Bauer Service Experts Heating & Air Conditioning in Champaign.
+Repairing or replacing this part is better left to the professionals at Chief/Bauer Service Experts in Champaign.
 Our NATE-certified technicians are among the elite in the industry.
 They’re well-qualified to handle all of your heating needs, including repairing a furnace error.

 We want you to be absolutely satisfied with our quality furnace repair in Champaign.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 This part plays a critical duty as your furnace prepares to warm your home.

 Here’s what goes on after your thermostat’s call for heat:

 - Your furnace’s control board commences running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and signals the control board to ignite the furnace.

 What Happens When a Pressure Switch Breaks Down

 When your pressure switch isn’t working the way it should, you’ll likely hear the fan going and the switch clicking a few times before the furnace switches off completely.
 When a part isn’t functioning right, your furnace will turn off to protect you.